brownt47/R-For-Data-Science-Solutions/Chapter 3.8.1 Solutions.md

 pulling directly from `?geom_jitter` we find the following:

 **width**
+&nbsp
 *Amount of vertical and horizontal jitter.
 The jitter is added in both positive and negative directions, so the total spread is twice the value specified here.
+&nbsp
 If omitted, defaults to 40% of the resolution of the data: this means the jitter values will occupy 80% of the implied bins.
 Categorical data is aligned on the integers, so a width or height of 0.5 will spread the data so it's not possible to see the distinction between the categories.*

 **height**
+&nbsp
 *Amount of vertical and horizontal jitter.
 The jitter is added in both positive and negative directions, so the total spread is twice the value specified here.
+&nbsp
 If omitted, defaults to 40% of the resolution of the data: this means the jitter values will occupy 80% of the implied bins.
 Categorical data is aligned on the integers, so a width or height of 0.5 will spread the data so it's not possible to see the distinction between the categories.*

-you can choose to add noise in either direction: horizontally, vertically, or both.
+You can choose to add noise in either direction: horizontally, vertically, or both.
 You can even remove noise by setting the parameter to zero.

 Using the plot from ***Exercise 1***, try out a few values for the `width` parameter:  `0.1, 1, 5`   and we will turn off the vertical jittering by setting `height = 0`